First National Assembly at Epidaurus: History

-The assembly opened in December 1821 at Piada (today Nea (New) Epidaurus).
+The assembly opened in December 1821 at Piada (today Nea (New) Epidavros).
 It was attended by representatives from regions involved in the revolution against Ottoman rule.

 The majority of the representatives were local notables and clergymen from the Peloponnese, Central Greece and the islands.
-In addition, a number of Phanariotes and academics attended.
+In addition, a number of Phanariots and academics attended.
 However, a number of prominent revolutionaries, including Alexander Ypsilantis and the most prominent military leaders were absent.
 Of the 59 representatives at the assembly, 20 were landowners, 13 were ship-owners, 12 were intellectuals, 4 were military leaders, 3 were archpriests, 3 were merchants.

 The first document adopted by the assembly proclaimed the independence of the Greek nation from the Ottoman Empire.
 The first paragraph was:

 " In the name of the Holy and Indivisible Trinity.

 The Greek nation, wearied by the dreadful weight of Ottoman oppression, and resolved to break its yoke, though at the price of the greatest sacrifice, proclaims today before God and man, by the organ of its lawful representatives, met in national assembly, its independence."

 It also passed a number of other important documents, including: